ManimCommunity/manim/docs/source/contributing/testing.rst

     set_test_scene(CircleTest, "geometry")

-``set_test_scene`` takes two parameters : the scene to test, and the module name.
-It will automatically generate the control data at the right place (in this case, ``tests/control_data/graphical_units_data/geometry/CircleTest.npz``).
+``set_test_scene`` takes two parameters: the scene to test, and the module name.
+It will automatically generate the control data in the right directory (in this case, ``tests/control_data/graphical_units_data/geometry/CircleTest.npz``).

-That's all there is to it.
-Please make sure to add the control data to git as soon as it is produced with ``git add <your-control-data.npz>`` but do NOT include changes to the template script in your pull request so that others may continue to use the template file (template\_generate\_graphical\_units\_data.py) will be still available for others.
+Please make sure to add the control data to git as soon as it is produced with ``git add <your-control-data.npz>``.
+However, do not include changes to the template script (template\_generate\_graphical\_units\_data.py) in your pull request so that others may continue to use the unmodified file to generate their own tests.

 Videos tests
 ~~~~~~~~~~~~